Why should someone choose to go to The Manchester Tattoo Convention?

 Yes children are allowed, but all under 18’s must be accompanied by a paying adult.

-Can I bring alcohol or drugs into The Manchester Tattoo Show?
+Can I bring alcohol or drugs?

 Definitely Not!
 Anyone seen bringing either alcohol or drugs into the venue will be asked to leave by security and barred from all future Jazz Events shows and conventions.

 We originally moved the dates 3 years ago, as it worked better for us in terms of managing our events (we were a lot smaller company 3 years ago than we are now).
 What we didn’t take into consideration was that a large number of people (prodominently students) move out of Manchester in the month of August and our foot fall suffered because of this compared to our other tattoo conventions.
 We are also launching a brand new event in August, and this partly swayed our decision to move back to the original dates.

 Why did you not move the dates back sooner?